Winter Birdwatching in North Norfolk, UK

 Introduction

 Renowned as one of the best birdwatching counties in the UK, the northern coastline of Norfolk boasts premier nature reserves and top birdwatching sites.
-With vast intertidal sand and mudflats, saline and freshwater lagoons and extensive fenlands, the area is a magnet to over-wintering wildfowl and waders, birds of prey and shoreline specialists, including Snow Buntings and Shore Larks.
+With vast intertidal sand and mudflats, saline and freshwater lagoons and extensive fenlands, the area is a magnet to over-wintering wildfowl and waders, birds of prey and shoreline specialists, including Snow Buntings, Shore Larks and Twites.

-Join your weekend leaders, Dave Fairlamb and Graeme Ruthven, of Natural Links for a birdwatching weekend break packed with the best of North Norfolk winter birds to complete your birdwatching for 2024 and to get your 2025 birdwatching experiences off to the best possible start, combined with all the comfort you would expect from the Best Western Le Strange Arms.
+Join your weekend leaders, Dave Fairlamb and Graeme Ruthven, of Natural Links for a birdwatching weekend break packed with the best of North Norfolk winter birds to get your birdwatching year off to the best possible start in January, combined with all the comfort you would expect from Caley Hall Hotel.

 Birdwatching